-Tips for Successfully Completing Online Assessments.
+Tips for Successfully Completing Online Assessments

 Very often assessments (quizzes & tests) are configured to allow you only one attempt, and to complete the entire assessment on that first access.
-When the link is clicked to take an assessment the next screen will prompt you to Begin or Cancel and return to the previous page.
+When the link is clicked to take an assessment the next screen will prompt you to begin or cancel and return to the previous page.
 If you are not ready to take the assessment at that time, please do yourself and your instructor a favor and click Cancel.
 Once you click Begin, you are committed – there is no going back.
 For more information, click on the links below.

-Do your work “offline” on your word processor.
+Do your work “offline” on your word processor?

-Often students use the Internet equivalent of “the dog ate my homework.”
-Instructors often have little patience with hearing that you lost your work just as you were about to submit it.
 Internet users know that service can and will often be disrupted with little or no warning from a variety of causes.
 These are usually beyond the ability of you, your instructors, or the VCCS to control — it is a fact of modern life.
 If you work offline and save your files to your computer or a flash drive, you don’t have to worry about being disconnected before you finish and submit your work.

-ALWAYS save your files before you send them to your instructor.
+Always save your files before you send them to your instructor

-I don’t have the latest version of Microsoft office and can’t seem to open up those documents my instructor provides through Blackboard.
+I don’t have the latest version of Microsoft office and can’t seem to open up those documents my instructor provides through Blackboard